sapfo/contaminationX/README.md

 # Reference data
 We distribute the ten reference HapMap panels that we use in <insert publication>.

+Coordinates in these files are hg19 and 0-based.

 A description of how to build these panels is included in the angsd distribution under
 ```
 angsd/RES/getALL.txt
 ```

+#

+ñam ñam n_n